nrwl/nx/docs/shared/monorepo-ci-azure.md

 We can target a specific build; in this example, we specified:

 - The branch (--branch)
-- The pipeline ID (--definition-ids)
 - The result type (--result)
-- The number of the result (-top)
+- The number of the result (--top)

 The command returns an entire JSON object with all the information.
 But we can narrow it down to the desired result with the `--query` param that uses [JMESPath](https://jmespath.org/) format ([more details](https://learn.microsoft.com/en-us/cli/azure/query-azure-cli?tabs=concepts%2Cbash))